Skip to content

 Step 2.
 Found the gaps, issues, concerns- now fix them

-DPIA, policy, education of staff, controller/processor contracts, data transfers extra territorial (anything outside the EU) informed consent, transparency, access, data protection officers (if you need one) enhanced security (physical and digital) privacy by design and default
+Policy, education of staff, controller/processor contracts, data transfers extra territorial (anything outside the EEA) informed consent, transparency, access, data protection officers (if you need one) enhanced security (physical and digital) privacy by design and default

 Read More